JerimiahOfficial/Discord-Bot-Base/README.md

 # Discord-Bot-Base
- A base for creating a discord bot
+ A base for creating a discord bot.

  # Read the following steps before reporting bugs!
 This bot has only been tested on VS Code, expect it to not work in any other enviroment.